ghosert/VimProject/note.md

 ### Dockerize zybuluo on Ubuntu 22.04 [SD: 2024-06-07]

-- [ ] verify all features and make sure it works no issue
 - [ ] check all TODO under ~/docker
+- [x] move more stuff from ~/productproject/ to ~/docker/zybuluo/
+- [x] verify all features and make sure it works no issue
 - [~] combine app & mysql docker files to one composite file.
 - [x] dockerize the entirement runtime env to docker based on Ubuntu 22.04